delvedor/LightFirewall/README.md

 From the version 1.1.0 Light Firewall doesn't use anymore a JavaScript object for store the ip timeout and the attempts, but uses [LevelDB](https://github.com/Level/levelup).
 It creates one hidden folder named *LightFirewallDB* with all the persistent data.

+From the version 1.3.0 the code were reimplemented with promises, in this way you can chain multiple Light Firewall functions and be sure that the execution order will be respected.
+Do you want an example?
+Check [here](https://github.com/delvedor/LightFirewall/blob/Promises/test.js#L163-L213).

 **Needs Node.js >= 4.0.0**

 ## Usage